code-423n4/docs/awarding/judging-criteria/bounty-judging.md

 ### Judge appeal process

-- If a sponsor does not submit a written response within 7 days, the warden has 14 days from the date of submission to file a judge appeal.
+- If a sponsor does not submit a written response within 7 days, the warden has 14 days from the date of submission to file a judge appeal, with a judge appeal deposit of $1,000 USDC per appealed issue paid by the sponsor.
-- If a sponsor submits a written response, the warden has 7 days from the date of the written response to file a judge appeal.
+- If a sponsor submits a written response, the warden has 7 days from the date of the written response to file a judge appeal, with a judge appeal deposit of $400 USDC per appealed finding paid by the warden.
-- Code4rena collects a judge appeal deposit of $400 USDC per appealed finding.
+- Code4rena collects the judge appeal deposit.
 - A Code4rena judge reviews the evidence and assesses the validity and risk level of the appealed submission.
 - If the judge rules in favor of the warden, the $400 court fee is charged to the sponsor, and the warden's appeal deposit is returned.
 - If the judge rules that the submission is not a valid High or Critical severity finding, the $400 court fee is not refunded.